 Frequently asked question

-Although some types of mulch can impart nutrients to the soil as they decompose, mulch is not a fertilizer.
-The amount of nitrogen that mulch provides can reduce the amount of fertilizer you’ll need, but not by much.
-You may decrease your fertilizer needs by at most one bag when you mulch.
+Although some types of mulch can impart nutrients to the soil as they decompose, mulch is not a fertiliser.
+The amount of nitrogen that mulch provides can reduce the amount of fertiliser you’ll need, but not by much.
+You may decrease your fertiliser needs by at most one bag when you mulch.